 Let’s say Janet wants to buy a home listed at $200,000, and she has $40,000 in the bank that she is willing to put toward a down payment on the home.
 In order to purchase the house, Janet will require a mortgage to cover her shortfall of $160,000.
 Month after month, Janet will chip away at her mortgage by making payments that increase her equity in the home and decrease what she owes the lender.

-Mastering the basics: terms, interest and down payments
+Learn the lingo: terms, interest and down payments

 Mortgages come in many shapes and sizes.
 The menu of options is long and includes different terms — the length of time a borrower has to pay off their mortgage — as well as interest rates and how much down payment is required.